 Deliberate practice is what makes champions and what we think are geniuses.

 - A good teacher is not necessarily someone who’s good at the craft

 - Find a teacher who’s good for your level of skills

-- He must help you develop your own mental representations so you can feedback yourself
+- He must help you develop your own mental representations so you can feedback on yourself

-- He must give you exercises you can practice at home
+- He must give you exercises you can do at home

 - Don’t be afraid of changing teacher when you’re too good for him or when he’s not helping anymore

 - Operate at your outermost level of skills

 - Be fully present and attentive during your training sessions